JJ-Code/fitToScrape/README.md

 ### Overview

 This is a app that scrapes the New York Time Politics's section.
 It allows user to saved articles, add and edit notes.
-In this repository, you can have access to all of source code for this app.
+In this repository, you can have access to all of the source code for this app.

 Here is a demo hosted on Heroku: https://fit-to-scrape1.herokuapp.com/